 About 10 years ago, liquid-applied post-coloring systems appeared, eliminating the need for release powder.
-These systems let the installer use a clear liquid release to stamp the concrete and then come back and post-color the surface with a liquid color system.
+These systems let the installer use a clear liquid release to stamp the concrete.
+They then come back and post-color the surface with a liquid color system.

-This process has significantly changed the way concrete is stamped and post-colored, cleaning up and streamlining the process significantly.
+There is significant change in this process.
+From the way concrete is stamped and post-colored, to cleaning up and streamlining the process significantly.

 The evolution of tools

 Over the last 50 years the single biggest area of innovation and change in the stamped concrete market is the stamp tool itself.
-Originally made from wood and aluminum, the first stamp tools of the ’50s and ’60s were designed to impart only a pattern, no texture.
+They originally made stamping tools from wood and aluminum.
+The first stamp tools of the ’50s and ’60s were designed to impart only a pattern, no texture.
 They were rigid and heavy, limiting patterns to squares and rectangles.

 In the late 1970s, Joe Nasvik developed the first rubber urethane concrete stamp tools.
-These new-generation tools were flexible, had rounded edges and imparted textures as well as patterns into the concrete.
+These new-generation tools were flexible.
+They also had rounded edges and imparted textures as well as patterns into the concrete.
 This revolution in tooling opened up the industry to the endless number of patterns and textures used today.

 In the 2000s another expansion took place as multiple companies developed and marketed specialty tooling for step risers, countertop edges and vertical work.
 This allowed stamping to grow into new markets and increased a project’s realism and level of detail.

-The most recent innovation in stamp tools — magnetic seamless pattern stamps — was developed by Proline Concrete Tools a few years ago.
-This patented system uses magnets in large seamless stamp tools to make alignment easier and the whole stamping process more efficient.
+Proline Concrete Tools developed the most recent innovation in stamp tools a few years ago.
+Magnetic seamless pattern stamps are a patented system uses magnets in large seamless stamp tools.
+This makes alignment easier.
+Thus, making the whole stamping process more efficient.

 Past should be part of the present

-To sum up Anderson’s point, stamped concrete has become a mainstream hardscape finish, no longer as exciting and new as it was back in the early 2000s.
+To sum up Anderson’s point, stamped concrete has become a mainstream hardscape finish.
+It is no longer as exciting and new as it was back in the early 2000s.
 However, it remains the lifeblood for so many installers, suppliers and manufacturers.
 We should neither forget stamping nor ever take it for granted.